-Being asked about the technological shifts the world is witnessing, Erik answers quite enthusiastically and even emphasizes how “cool" it is, that all these crazy new technologies are also impacting logistics.
+Being asked about the technological shifts the world is witnessing, Erik answers quite enthusiastically and even emphasizes how “cool" it is, that all these crazy new technologies are also impacting innovation in logistics.
 According to him, these technologies provide excellent baselines for the logistics industry to innovate.
 Clarifying the claim further, Erik gives examples of Elon Musk’s "The Boring Company", autonomous driving, and various other projects promoting smart cities that can drive the logistics sector to reduce its carbon footprint.
 According to Erik, these technologies will appear in the logistics industry sooner or later.
 And the only way to ride these waves of dynamics is by testing them for viability to determine if they resonate with DB Schenker’s purpose.

 And that’s exactly, what Erik and his team are doing at DB Schenker: In order to identify relevant business opportunities, Erik and his team are continuously assessing emerging trends and technologies.
 This future-oriented way of which led the company - among others - to very successful cooperation with Volocopter, a German aircraft manufacturer specializing in the design of multirotor helicopters in the form of personal air vehicles.
 DB Schenker is working with the startup on the development of a cargo drone.
 Erik says the technology could be an excellent alternative to conventional methods of shipping commodities for several reasons.
 One reason is the rising average age of the logistics workforce, e.g. with 58 average age many German truck drivers are getting closer to retirement, as well as bans on diesel-driven trucks, are on the rise in many countries.
 And finally, cargo drones will be highly relevant in urban areas on a fast mile delivery schedule.